exoscale/terraform-provider-exoscale/docs/resources/iam_access_key.md

 * `name` - (Required) The name of the Private Network.
 * `operations` - A list of API operations to restrict the access key to.
 * `resources` - A list of API resource to restrict the access key to (format: DOMAIN/TYPE:NAME).
-This format is the same is [in the CLI][exo-cli-resources]
+This format is the same as [in the CLI][exo-cli-resources]
 * `tags` - A list of tags to restrict the access key to.

 ## Attributes Reference